What Diseases Might Your Dog Develop Because of His/Her Breed?”

-We don’t see nearly as many purebred cats as dogs but every cat breed has risk for genetic defects and diseases too.
-We will make sure you are informed about all the health risks your pet has, no matter what its species or breed.
+Our veterinarians don’t see nearly as many purebred cats as dogs but every cat breed has risk for genetic defects and diseases too.
+We will make sure you are informed about all the health risks your pet has, no matter what species or breed.

 Dr. Nan Boss, the owner of Best Friends Veterinary Center, is a leading expert in breed-specific health care and has published a handbook and two sets of handouts for other veterinarians to utilize in their own practices.
-We are well-prepared to handle diagnosis and treatment of breed-related problems.
+Our veterinary hospital is well-prepared to handle diagnosis and treatment of breed-related problems.

 Breed specific wellness is not brand new but it is only gradually becoming the standard of care in veterinary medicine.
 Most veterinary clinics are not doing much genetic or breed-related screening but we think it's vitally important to the health of your dog or cat.
 We can often very accurately predict what diseases your pet is likely to get sick or die from based on genetics.
 40% of purebred dogs have genetic defects and the average dog carries the genes for 4-6 genetic problems that it can pass on to its offspring, even if it doesn't develop the disease itself.